Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

     }
 ```

 OK, so great.
-We’re seeing a lot more now.
+We're seeing a lot more now.
 The submissions are downloaded from s3, run in a separate process via `subprocess.Popen` so there is good separation there.

-What’s next… Well the handler script accesses s3 to download the code… so can we access it as well in our code?
+What's next...
+Well the handler script accesses s3 to download the code... so can we access it as well in our code?
 Let's see if we can `import boto3`.

-Well, that gets us an import error, but we know it’s there somewhere on the file system because the handler uses it.
+Well, that gets us an `import error`, but we know it's there somewhere on the file system because the handler uses it.
 So off we go to find it!

 ---

-Finding and using site-packages
+## Finding and using site-packages

 ```python
 os.system("find / -name boto3")
 ```

-And once we have the site-packages we can just add that to our python path… There were two locations.
-The `/var/runtime` seemed to be the safer bet, so add that to the path in our script…
+And once we have the site-packages we can just add that to our python path...
+There were two locations.
+The `/var/runtime` seemed to be the safer bet, so add that to the path in our script...

 ```python
 # sys.path.append("/var/lang/lib/python3.9/site-packages")